 - Information We Collect

-- Our Website collects information that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or device (”personal information”).
-In particular, www.d2pass.com (“Website”) has collected the following categories of personal information from its consumers within the last twelve (12) months:
+- Our Website collects information that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or device (”Personal Information”).
+In particular, the Website has collected the following categories of Personal Information from its consumers within the last twelve (12) months:

 - Personal information does not include:

 - Publicly available information from government records.

 - Information excluded from the CCPA’s scope, like: